 From experience, having a large [X] and [Y] array of points does not necessarily provide the best interpolated value due the nature of trying to fit a function over many points and over many octaves of frequency.
 Better results are obtained from a set of localized calibrated points around the point of interest.
-The function sc5306B_CalcGain uses six localized [X] points to compute the interpolated point.
-Using localized points, the example on Table 9 is re-tabulated in Table 10.
+The function sc5406B_CalcGain uses six localized [X] points to compute the interpolated point.
+Using localized points, the example in Table 10 is re-tabulated in Table 11.
 Similarly, frequency dependent preamplifier gain and RF attenuation may be derived.

-Table 10.
-Localized parameters for a spline interpolation.
+Table 11.
+Localized parameters to a Spline interpolation.

-I Frequency (MHz); [X] 850 900 950 1050 1100 1150 Gain; [Y] 32.681 32.673 32.652 32.482 32.419 32.418 f; x 1000 $G(f,T_0); y$ 32.532
+Frequency (MHz); [X] 850 900 950 1050 1100 1150 Gain; [Y] 32.681 32.673 32.652 32.482 32.419 32.418 f ; x 1000 $G(f,T_0); y$ 32.532

 To find the change in gain with respect to change in temperature involves a couple of steps; first determine the array values of $[\Delta G(f_i, T)]$, where f_i is the frequency point at which a measurement was made, and then as a second step, use interpolation to determine the $\Delta G(f, T)$ at some frequency f.
 Again, natural cubic spline interpolation is recommended in the second step.
-Let us outline a method to determine $\Delta G(f_i, T)$ at frequency f_i ; there are a total of eight frequency points for this calibration.
+Let us outline a method to determine $\Delta G(f_i, T)$ at frequency f_i ; there are a total of 8 frequency points for this calibration.

 The calibration values retrieved from the EEPROM are second order polynomial coefficients fitted to measured data.
+In other words, at each frequency point gain variation as a function of temperature is provided as a second polynomial.
 Writing the general form of the gain function using coefficients, we have: